 With this network, backed by Wipro’s technical expertise and distribution reach, we have been able to extend support across states to more than 83 lakh people for livelihood regeneration, food, dry rations and personal hygiene kits.

 STORIES FROM THE FIELD

-crisis from across the Foundation - the Field, Philanthropic Initiatives and the University, including all our Partners.
+crisis from across the Foundation - the Field, Philanthropic Initiatives,

 Voices of Young Volunteers - packaging dry rations, assisting the National Helpline, creating databases of local resources Read more...

 More COVID-19 Stories and Struggles - the distress of a farmer in Haryana, or access to maternal health care, or from PARI.
 Read more...